magento/magento2/app/code/Magento/InventoryExportStockApi/README.md

 # InventoryExportStockApi module

-The `InventoryExportStockApi` module provides stock export functionality api.
+The `InventoryExportStockApi` module provides provides aggregated stock export functionality api.

 This module is part of the new inventory infrastructure.
 The [Inventory Management overview](https://devdocs.magento.com/guides/v2.3/inventory/index.html)